thelegacycrafter/garakei-wiki/content/en/phones/kyocera/Digno 3 90XKC/index.md

 ---
 # Kyocera Digno 3 902KC/903KC.
 ![Alt text](902KC3__71796.jpg)
-The Kyocera Digno 3 Ketai 902KC/903KC model, referred to collectively as the 90X, is a 2020 flip phone manufactured by Kyocera, a japanese electronics company.
+The Kyocera Digno 3 Ketai 902KC/903KC model, referred to collectively as the 90X, is a 2020 flip phone manufactured by Kyocera, a Japanese electronics company.
 The 90X is praised by digital minimalists as a capable android feature phone, and one of the few that works with western carriers (almost) out of the box.

 ## Software Support
 The 90XKC runs Android 8.1, and is lower-spec.
 Some modern apps and google services